 We need a political party that truly represents the average American.
-Our democracy doesn’t deserve to crumble in silence.
 My proposal is a Labor Party—one that isn’t focused on partisan divides but on addressing the shared struggles of working people.
 The messaging must transcend labels like “Democrat” or “Republican,” avoiding divisive rhetoric that alienates people.
 Instead, we must unite around a common enemy: billionaires, major corporations, and the forces that want to keep the status quo.

 Why a Labor Party?